-The federal Insanity Defense Reform Act of 1984, codified at 18 U.S.C. § 17, provides: "It is an affirmative defense to a prosecution under any Federal statute that, at the time of the commission of the acts constituting the offense, the defendant, as a result of a severe mental disease or defect, was unable to appreciate the nature and quality of the wrongfulness of his acts.
+The federal Insanity Defense Reform Act of 1984, codified at 18 U.S.C. section 17, provides: "It is an affirmative defense to a prosecution under any Federal statute that, at the time of the commission of the acts constituting the offense, the defendant, as a result of a severe mental disease or defect, was unable to appreciate the nature and quality of the wrongfulness of his acts.
 Mental disease or defect does not otherwise constitute a defense."

 This act, a response to the Hinckley verdict, eliminated the Irresistible Impulse Test from the insanity defense under federal law.
 The act also provided that "the defendant has the burden of proving the defense of insanity by clear and convincing evidence."
 Previously under federal law, the government had the burden of proving sanity.

 Finally, the Hinckley verdict accelerated the adoption of "guilty but mentally ill" verdicts by states.
 The "guilty but mentally ill" verdict allows mentally ill defendants to be found criminally liable and requires them to receive psychiatric treatment while incarcerated, or, alternatively, to be placed in a mental hospital and then, when they are well enough, to be moved to a prison to serve their sentences.
 Laws allowing pleas and verdicts of guilty but mentally ill were first adopted in Michigan in 1975, and concurrent with or subsequent to the Hinckley trial were adopted by 12 more states.

-Whether you wish to plead guilty but mentally ill, not guilty by reason of insanity, or some other defense to criminal charges, such a defense requires the hard work of a trained legal professional.
+Whether you wish to plead guilty but mentally ill, not guilty by reason of insanity, or some other defense to criminal charges, you're going to need the hard work of a trained legal professional.
 Get help with your defense today by contacting a skilled criminal defense attorney in your area.